byliz/animal-game-database/_posts/2012-06-30-blade-and-soul.md

 publisher:
 - NCSOFT
 series:
-excerpt: "In this MMORPG there is a race that has animal traits: the Lyn, which resemble children with animal ears and tails.."
+excerpt: "In this MMORPG there is a race that has animal traits: the Lyn, which resemble children with animal ears and tails.
+Something that sets this MMORPG apart from the rest (except for TERA) is the satisfying action combat."
 link: https://en.wikipedia.org/wiki/Blade_%26_Soul
 img: bladeandsoul.jpg
 suggester: